 Font: "Times/Times New Romans" all through the text.

 Title: 22 points font size.

-Running Title: Should have not more than ten words in 9 points font (Arial) size.
+Running Title: Should not exceed ten words in 9-point font (Arial) size.

 Tables and figures: 10 points font size all through.
 Data in Tables must be provided in the cells inside Table.
 The use of TABS and spacing between lines using line should be avoided.

 Body of manuscript: Use 10.5 points for the text—all caps with bold for the main headers and 10.5 points (bold) for all sub-headings.